 These Do’s and Don’ts help you write the vows, but ensure your love and personality shine through!
 HAVE A BLAST!
 IT IS YOUR DAY!

-Writing personalized wedding vows adds more magic to many lovely feelings, and we hope that our tips would help you write your vows for your big day!
+Writing personalized wedding vows adds more magic to many lovely feelings, and we hope that our tips will help you write your vows for your big day!

 Do: Backup